GeorgePlaten/GeorgePlaten.github.io/fe-p4/portfolio/README.md

 <p>Gulp also allowed me to <em>inline</em> specific CSS files in the head of HTML during the build process.</p>

-<p>I decided against using build tools to optimize images, however, as image optimization is an 'art' (as also described in Ilya's web fundamentals documentation), and I have enough personal experience with image optimization to prepare the images in specialized applications.</p>
+<p>I decided against using build tools to optimize images, however, as image optimization is an 'art' (as also described in Ilya's web fundamentals documentation), and I have enough personal experience with image optimization to prepare the images in specialized applications.
+Also, image optimization is done once, it is not a constantly repeating procedure (except on the server, but that's not what were doing here).</p>